A Little About.

 "With no home, this has become my place to hang my photographs and write my findings as I discover what many others would like to know ..."

 By these means The Longest Way Home has now become one of the most read travelogues in the world.
-And without a doubt has become the most documented story arc in online travel history.
+And, the most acclaimed place for travel guides and guidebooks to Nepal.
+Without a doubt, it has also become the most documented story arc in online travel history.

 David Ways

-For over 14 years David has created what is today the worlds number one online travel guide to Nepal (he’s working on a few other countries as well).
+For over 17years, David has created what is today the world's number one online travel guide to Nepal (he’s working on a few other countries as well).
 He’s created and continues to publish innovative live interactive digital guidebooks to Nepal which have changed the way many people travel the country.

 %